Anri-Lombard/SortTheRivalry/README.md

 # SortTheRivalry
-A simple view app to end all rivalries
+A simple vue.js app to end all rivalries